ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

     }
 };
 ```
-`"opened" : ("onIssueOpened", IssueOpenedEvent)` here indicates that when the value of the header to consider
+The `"opened" : ("onIssueOpened", IssueOpenedEvent)` entry here indicates that when the value of the header
-is `issue` and the value of the JSON payload key to consider is `opened`, dispatching needs to happen to a resource
+`<HEADER_TO_CONSIDER>` is `issue` and the value for the JSON payload key `<PAYLOAD_KEY_TO_CONSIDER>` is `opened`,
+dispatching should happen to a resource named `onIssueOpened`.

-named `onIssueOpened` whose first parameter is the generic `websub:Notification` record, and the second parameter is
+The first parameter of this resource would be the generic `websub:Notification` record, and the second parameter would
-the custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.
+be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.